irlnathan/s-assoc-docs/associations2.md

 I'll then open a browser using the url: `localhost:1337`

-Next, I'll create my first user by entering the following request: `localhost:1337/user/create?name=Nikola Tesla`.  **What's happening here?**
+Next, I'll create my first user by entering the following request in the browser:

+`localhost:1337/user/create?name=Nikola Tesla`.

+**What's happening here?**

 - I'm making a GET request to the path `locahost:1337/user/create`
 - That request matches up to a sails blueprint shortcut route